Blackrock College: Past pupils' efforts

 Bob Geldof, initiator of the Band Aid and Live Aid movements for famine relief in the 1980s, was a student at the college.
 Frank Duff, the founder of the Legion of Mary, the Catholic lay movement, is also a past pupil.
 In his memoirs, Straight Left: A Journey in Politics Ruairi Quinn cites the ethos and "sense of solidarity" with the Third World that was imparted to students, including Bob Geldof, as a formative force.
 The Holy Ghost Fathers were (and remain) an active missionary order in Africa.
 He wrote:

 Associated primary schools

 Willow Park School, a private primary school that acts as the college's principal feeder, is also run by the order and is situated on the same campus.
 Until the early 1970s, St. Michael's College in Ballsbridge was also a feeder school for Blackrock College, but now has classes up to the Leaving Certificate.

-Controversies

-Club Anabel case

-Blackrock College found itself caught up in a high-profile criminal investigation in 2000, when four young men who had recently graduated from the school were charged with the murder of a fifth man following an incident outside a Dublin nightclub.
-The case led to media debate over class issues and the ethos of fee-paying schools in Irish society.